catspeed-cc/sd-webui-reforge-docker/README.md

 The name "Forge" is inspired from "Minecraft Forge".
 This project is aimed at becoming SD WebUI's Forge.

+# Suggestion: For stability, use forge classic

+reForge is at the point that unstability is really high, and I'm not sure if I will manage to make it work as expected with all the codebase.

+If you want to keep using old forge backend as it is, for sd1.x,2.x and SDXL, I suggest to use forge classic by @Haoming02 instead https://github.com/Haoming02/sd-webui-forge-classic, as at the moment that is the real succesor to old forge.

 # Important: Branches

 * main: Has all the possible upstream changes from A1111, new samplers/schedulers/sd options/etc and now, comfy backend updated to stream, so this deprecated the old forge backend.